Winter Storm Preparedness

 How sustainable solutions fit into your winter emergency preparedness plan

-With microgrids and other resiliency solutions, you can have experienced, staffed and available round-the-clock professional support letting you know how your facilities and power supply are doing in real time before, during and after the winter storm.
+With resiliency solutions, you can have experienced, staffed and available round-the-clock professional support letting you know how your facilities and power supply are doing in real time before, during and after the winter storm.
 Doing so helps you better prepare and shift your response and recovery strategy in real time.

 Recovering from winter storms is about more than just your response to severe weather – it’s also about being prepared.
 As a Service resiliency programs include weatherization and regular testing – not just once a year – to find and fix any issues as well as monthly load testing that includes cold starts, which helps avoid operational issues.